-During the fiscal 2016 year, actual revenues were more than budgeted revenues in the General Fund by approximately \$123,000.
-Also, expenditures were less than budgeted by approximately \$285,000 primarily due to less capital outlay than anticipated.
+During the fiscal 2017 year, actual revenues were more than budgeted revenues in the General Fund by approximately \$289,000.
+Also, expenditures less than budgeted by approximately \$1,203,000 primarily due to planned capital projects spending that did not occur until after year end.